pyeventsourcing/eventsourcing/docs/topics/process.rst

 system is instantiated.
 Each application can follow one or many applications, and can be followed by one or many applications.

-In this system, application state is propagated between process applications through notification logs only.
-This can perhaps be recognised as the "bounded context" pattern.
+Application state is propagated between process applications through notification logs only.
 Each application can access only the aggregates it has created.
 For example, an ``Order`` aggregate created by the ``Orders`` process is available in neither the repository of ``Reservations`` nor the repository of ``Payments``.
-If an application could directly use the aggregates of another application, then processing could produce different results at different times, and in consequence the processing wouldn't be reliable.
-If necessary, a process application can replicate upstream aggregates within its own state.
+If an application could directly use the aggregates of another application, then processing could produce different results at different times, and in consequence the processing might not be reliable.
+If necessary, a process application can replicate upstream state within its own state.

 Runners